lbeder/slowkey/README.md

 Options:
-  -c, --count <COUNT>            Number of secrets to generate -o, --output-dir <OUTPUT_DIR>  Output directory for the secrets -p, --prefix <PREFIX>          Prefix for the secret files -r, --random                   Generate random secrets instead of prompting for each -h, --help                     Print help
+  -c, --count <COUNT>            Number of secrets to generate -o, --output-dir <OUTPUT_DIR>  Output directory for the secrets -p, --prefix <PREFIX>          Prefix for the secrets files -r, --random                   Generate random secrets instead of prompting for each -h, --help                     Print help
 ```